- What is the Clubs & Societies Centre (CSC) reception?

 - A button will then be added to the till at CSC Reception, and we can match up the ticket stubs to what has gone through the till.
 This will be reflected in your club’s non-grant account

-If your problem is about the administration of the centre or a staff member, you should speak to the Activities and Skills Manager.
+If your problem is about the administration of the centre, its services or a staff member, you should speak to the Activities and Skills Manager.
 An appointment can be made with him by contacting the CSC reception on 0207 679 7239 or email your complaint to email@example.com

 If your problem concerns a specific club or society, you should speak to the Activities and Events Officer by emailing: firstname.lastname@example.org